Operation Manual

 All illumination settings are accessible through the main GUI illumination controls.

-- Turn on LED illumination
+- Transmitted Light (Brightfield):- Turn on LED illumination

 - Adjust intensity using the LED slider in the GUI